tenaibms/LR2OOL/README.md

 ## Usage

-By default, press `insert` to open the menu.
+By default, press `<Insert>` to open the menu.
+This can be changed to whatever you wish.
+To uninject the mod, press `<End>`.
+This currently cannot be changed.

 ### Additional SRC_NUMBER Indexes
 | Index | Value                                  |